top of page

 Student Voices, Civic Choices

-A podcast series that brings together students, educators, policymakers, and leaders to make better sense of the world of civic education.
-Taking a step back from high-level headlines, we amplify authentic, youth perspectives that deserve more attention and hope to contribute to the momentum around student leadership in civic engagement.
-This podcast is hosted by Sean Lester and Kyle Park at YCIC.
+A podcast series that brings together students, educators, policymakers, and changemakers to better understand the world of civic education.
+Taking a step back from high-level headlines, we amplify authentic perspectives that deserve more attention and hope to contribute to the momentum around leadership in civic engagement.
+This podcast is hosted by Kyle Park at YCIC.

 Screen Shot 2025-03-24 at 10.35.44 PM.png